-Eligible Career Pathway Program (ECPP) ATB Program Requirements
+Eligible Career Pathway Program (ECPP) ATB Program Requirements participate in those classes.

-Students enrolled in an ECPP will be concurrently (at the same time) enrolled in their vocational training program and the Adult Education program.
-The student is required to attend classes in the Adult Education Program and is expected to participate in those classes.
 The Adult Education Program will be offered on campus in a computer lab and will have a facilitator present to support the students.
 The Adult Education program is offered online and is self-paced, enabling a student to obtain their high school diploma while they are attending their vocational program.
 The Adult Education program is offered by an approved adult education service provider and not by the College.
 The College does not guarantee that the student will receive a high school diploma or its equivalent.
 Completing the vocational component of the ECPP program is not a condition of receiving a high school diploma or its equivalent.